 Local Protectionism, Market Structure, and Social Welfare: China's Automobile Market

-While China has made great strides in transforming its centrally-planned economy to a market-oriented economy, there still exist widespread interregional trade barriers, such as policies and practices that protect local firms against competition from non-local firms.
 This study documents the presence of local protectionism and quantifies its impacts on market competition and social welfare in the context of China’s automobile market.
-This market exhibits a salient feature that vehicle models by joint ventures (JVs) and especially state-owned enterprises (SOEs) command much higher market shares in their headquarter province than at the national level.
-Through spatial discontinuity analysis at provincial borders, falsification tests, and consumer surveys, we first confirm protective policies such as subsidies to local brands as the primary contributing factor.
+A salient feature of China’s auto market is that vehicle models by joint ventures (JVs) and especially state-owned enterprises (SOEs) command much higher market shares in their headquarter provinces than at the national level.
+Through spatial discontinuity analysis at provincial borders, falsification tests, and a consumer survey, we uncover protective policies such as subsidies to local brands as the primary contributing factor to the observed home bias.
 We then set up and estimate a market equilibrium model to quantify the impact of local protection, controlling for other demand and supply factors.
-Counterfactual simulations show that local protection leads to significant choice distortions, resulting in 18.7 billion yuan of consumer welfare loss, amounting to 40% of total subsidy.
-Provincial governments face a prisoner’s dilemma: according to our estimates, local protection reduces aggregate social welfare, but the provincial governments have no incentive to unilaterally remove local protection.
+Counterfactual analysis shows that local protection leads to significant choice distortions and modest price increases, resulting in 20.9 billion yuan of consumer welfare loss that amounts to 41% of total subsidy.
+Provincial governments face a prisoner’s dilemma: local protection reduces aggregate social welfare, but provincial governments have no incentive to unilaterally remove local protection.

 Suggested Citation: Suggested Citation